 The BSI will pair up mentors and mentees from different institutions and sectors based on overlapping needs and expertise.
-After pairing up, all new mentors and mentees will be required to participate in a mentoring training session.
+After pairing up, all new mentors and mentees will be required to participate in an online mentoring training session.
 This initial meeting will allow pairs to establish a maximum and minimum number of interactions, the nature in which communications are made, and help the pairs define what the future relationship will be.
 We hope that the mentor/mentee relationships will be maintained for a 12-month period.
-It is anticipated that most of the subsequent mentoring sessions will be carried out remotely via video conferencing, telephone or email.
+It is anticipated that most of the mentoring sessions will be carried out remotely via video conferencing, telephone or email.

 The BSI will evaluate the scheme from the opinion of both mentees and mentors throughout the programme.